HazyResearch/bootleg/docs/source/gettingstarted/config.rst

 Bootleg will save the run config (as well as a fully parsed verison with all defaults) in the log directory.

+Finally, when evaluating Bootleg using the annotator, Bootleg processes possible mentions in text with two environment flags: ``BOOTLEG_STRIP`` and ``BOOTLEG_LOWER``.
+For first is if the user wants to strip punctuation on mentions (set to False by default).
+The second is if the user wants to call ``.lower()`` (set to True by default).

 Emmental Config
 ________________